 It’s of extreme importance that your vehicle has properly working brakes, as it contributes to both the safety and performance of the automobile.
 This also means that drivers should be aware of how brakes function and what signals a need for service.
-At Kwik Kar Richardson, we offer many different services to keep your brakes in tip-top shape.
+At Kwik Kar Richardson, we offer many different auto brake services for high-performance driving experience and complete safety.

 The brake system in your car is composed of many parts that work together as a whole to ensure that your vehicle comes to a stop correctly when you want it to do so.
 You press on the brake pedal, which causes the master cylinder to release brake fluid, sending hydraulic pressure through the brake lines to activate your car’s brake shoes (or pads).
 These brake pads will then make contact with the brake drums or rotors to stop or slow down your car.
 Some systems use sensors as a way to activate the brakes, but it amounts to the same process.

 As your brakes are used on a regular basis, they wear down and will eventually require replacement.
 This explains why replacing brake pads is the most common brake repair, as the pads wear to some extent each time you press the brake pedal.
 If the brakes continue to wear without a replacement, the metal holding the pads can rub against the metal rotors, which is unsafe and may lead to needing replacement of the rotor, as well.
 If you’re facing such similar situation, send us a message to get estimates on any brake-related repair or replacement service.

 There are a number of warning signs that will alert you to a need for auto brake repair service.
 You’ll need to rely on your sight, hearing, and touch to ensure you notice these signs when they happen.
 The most common things that likely mean you need brake work include the following: